forestdb/forestdb.org/models/bayesian-data-analysis.md

 Why might this be the case?
 To gain an intuition, let's reexamine the bias-weight parameter value.
 The biased-weight is peaked at 0.9 now.
 What does this mean in terms of our cognitive model?
 Recall the biased-coin-model: it is a psychological theory that says subjects compare the sequence a fair coin would generate vs. one that a biased-coin would generate.
-The biased-coin sequence has it's own weight, in this case the sequences it prefers are going to sequences with lots of Heads (since our inferred weight is = 0.9).
+The biased-coin sequence has it's own weight, in this case the sequences it prefers are going to be sequences with lots of Heads (since our inferred weight is = 0.9).
 This hints at a fundamental flaw of this model: it can only predict biased-sequences in one direction; 'unfair coin' responses for sequences going the other way have to get attributed to random response noise!
 How could we get around this issue?